EveryDocumentation Index

 Global State

 Global state is the foundation.
 Every expression in your UI can access it, regardless of where it appears in the component tree.
-Four sources feed into it:
+Four sources feed into it: Initial state defines starting values.
+Pass state toPrefabApp or return it from an action.
+These keys are immediately available to any {{ }} expression or Rx reference:

-Form controls sync to state automatically when they have a name prop.
+name prop.
 An Input(name="city") writes its current text to the city key on every keystroke; a Slider(name="volume") writes its position on every drag.
 The .rx property returns an Rx reference to the control’s state key, which keeps the binding between a control and its consumers visually obvious:

-Actions write to state when they fire.
-SetState sets a key to an explicit value (or defaults to $event — see below).
+$event — see below).
 CallTool and Fetch run server-side logic and make the result available as $result inside on_success callbacks, where you can write it to state with SetState.
 Either way, the new value is immediately available to every expression that references that key.

 Local Scope (let)